Density of fibers for the filtered Fukaya category of $T^*N$: Acknowledgements

 \section{Acknowledgements}

-The second and third authors first heard about the question of the density of cones on the fibers in the cotangent bundle --and more generally of other Lagrangians in other symplectic manifolds-- from a talk by Paul Biran in June 2024 (\cite{Biran-V63}).
+The second and third authors first heard about the question of the density of cones on the fibers in the cotangent bundle (and in fact of other Lagrangians in other symplectic manifolds) from a talk by Paul Biran in June 2024 (\cite{Biran-V63}.
 The approach he mentioned (still incomplete at the time) is radically different from the one given here and is now finalized in \cite{A-B-C}.
 We believe both proofs have their own merit.
 We warmly thank Paul Biran for sharing these ideas on this occasion as well as Giovanni Ambrosioni and Octav Cornea for several useful discussions.
 The third author thanks Tatsuki Kuwagaki, Adrian Petr, and Vivek Shende for sharing their progress on their independent work regarding similar considerations.
 He thanks them as well as Laurent C\^ot\'e and Zhen Gao for helpful discussions.
+The second author thanks Marie-Claude Arnaud and Vincent Humilière for permission to use the results and illustrations of \cite{MCA-VH-CV} in Appendix B.